tpetersonkth/tpetersonkth.github.io/_posts/2021-11-27-HTB-Json-Writeup.md

 {% assign imgDir="HTB-Json-Writeup" %}

 # Introduction
-The hack the box machine "Json" is a Medium machine which is included in [TJnull's OSWE Preparation List](https://docs.google.com/spreadsheets/d/1dwSMIAPIam0PuRBkCiDI88pU3yzrqqHkDtBngUHNCw8/edit#gid=665299979).
+The hack the box machine "Json" is a medium machine which is included in [TJnull's OSWE Preparation List](https://docs.google.com/spreadsheets/d/1dwSMIAPIam0PuRBkCiDI88pU3yzrqqHkDtBngUHNCw8/edit#gid=665299979).
 Exploiting this machine requires knowledge in the areas of code deobfuscation, deserializtion and Windows Internals.
 More specifically, the required knowledge within deserialization attacks concerns deserialization attacks within [.NET](https://dotnet.microsoft.com/) and how to use deserialization payload generating tools like [YSoSerial.Net](https://github.com/pwntester/ysoserial.net)

 <img style="Width:550px;" src="/assets/{{ imgDir }}/card.png" alt="BlockyCard">